Alenael/Databox-Sample/README.md

 }
 ```

 Here is an example of a setting which can control the Master Volume.
-This one is a bit more complicated than the prior one as it also overrides OnValueChanged which is from the base class BaseSettingsObj and allows you to perform an action when the value changes.
+This one is a bit more complicated than the prior one as it also overrides OnValueChanged which is from the base class BaseSettingsObj<T, T2> and allows you to perform an action when the value changes.
 Here I am adjusting the AudioManager system which controls the Mixer for my game.
 ```csharp
 using Core;
 using Databox;